and-hi/correlated_simulation/README.md

 ### Possible ways to continue

--   make the multivariate outbreaks depend on the variance of the endemic time series, as is the case for univariate time series
+-   make the multivariate outbreaks depend on the variance of the endemic time series, as is the case for univariate time series.
+In the univariate case `sd_ti <- mean_ti+mean_ti^2/sigma` in function `add_outbreaks_to_ts`calculates the variance of the underlying endemic time series und uses this to simulate an outbreak.
+We then only need a factor `k` to scale this variance.
+This is elegant because we don't need to specify outbreak sizes exactly, instead they scale with the endemic time series.
+See also section 3.2 of the paper.

 -   include polymod adjacency matrix for age group interactions